 ||Employing Machine Learning to investigate properties of molecules and periodic systems|

 ||Rodrigo Pereira de Carvalho <firstname.lastname@example.org>|

-(I) Apply the machine learning machinery to molecular systems to improve and by-pass ab initio calculations.
+(I) Apply the machine learning machinery to molecular systems to speed-up or by-pass ab initio calculations.

 1. Balachandran, Prasanna V., et al. Physical Review Materials 2.4 (2018)